Alireza Nasiri: Career

 In 2019 he became the CEO of Maku Free Trade Zone.
-In 2020 he became CEO of publicly traded National Industrial Group, which held among other companies, Melli Shoes Co.
-NIG's real estate holdings are the largest in Iran with estimates placing the portfolio value at $586 million (108,650 billion Rials in 2021) across 282 locations, including a 25,000 square meter commercial building adjacent to Mehrabad Airport.
-In the annual shareholder meeting of the NIG in February 2021, the Iranian social security fund as the largest NIG shareholder remarked Nasiri had leveraged the National Industrial Group's real estate holdings to invest in new online sales revenue and paid out dividends to the fund in the period of COVID lockdowns.
+In 2020 he became CEO of the publicly traded National Industrial Group, which managed Melli Shoes Co.

+During the COVID-19 pandemic, NIG's real estate holdings were the largest in the country.
+In the annual shareholder meeting of the NIG in February 2021, NIG had successfully leveraged the real estate holdings to invest in new online sales revenue and paid out dividends during the period of COVID lockdowns.

 Commercializing Forestation in Iran

-Inspired by the Chinese method of using genetically modified trees in fighting desertification and commercial afforestation, he began a campaign to improve Iran's pollution, deforestation and green city planning problem using commercial forestation with the genetically modified Paulownia tree.
+Inspired by China's use of genetically modified trees to combat desertification with reforestation, he carried out a few pilot projects to address Iran's pollution, deforestation, and urban green space issues through commercial planting of Paulownia trees.